Baleta Psychology

 • The report will provide recommendations to the court along with your protective, perpetuating and predisposing factors.

-Dr Pauline Baleta Has Extensive Experience As a Forensic Psychologist
+Dr Pauline Baleta is a Clinical Psychologist with Forensic experience

 She has worked in correctional settings and in the forensic unit of a psychiatric hospital in South Africa for just under 3 years, until leaving the government sector to pursue a private practice.
 In private practice she was contracted to the Department of Justice performing pre-sentencing reports as well as fitness and responsibility reports.
 She also performed these services for the private sector.
 Since immigrating to Australia, she has continued this work and her extensive experience in high-risk environments is ideally suited to this area.